govuk-one-login/mobile-android-ui/README.md

 ## v4.0.0 Breaking Changes
 - Configured the GdsButton to work with `AnnotatedString` in the `components/m3/buttons` to allow the IconButton to persist within the button and increase size/ move to another line accordingly when increasing font/ display size on device.
-The `GdsButton` and any pages using it (e.g. `ErrorPage`) need to be the same version in order to be used in the same codebase.
+The `GdsButton` and any pages using it (for example `ErrorPage`) need to be the same version in order to be used in the same codebase.